acts-project/acts/docs/core/reconstruction/track_fitting.md

 Especially the residuals $r_i$ can have many interpretations.
 Most of the time we will see them as the distance between a measurement and our prediction.
 But we can also use scattering angles, energy loss, ... as residuals.
+Therefore, the subscript $i$ stands most of the time for a measurement surface, since we want to go over all of them.

 This chapter on the *GX2F* guides through:
 - Mathematical description of the base algorithm